 Daily Mail, Kensington, London.
 Fri 19 Oct 2018

-trans people, particularly trans women, in The Metro which they publish,
+demonising trans people, particularly trans women, in The Metro

-most marginalised - trans women, working class trans people and
+the most marginalised - trans women, working class trans people and

-trans people of colour - who are also the most likely to be in need of the services that
+trans people of colour - who are also the most likely to be in need of

-by Sister Not Cister UK.
+organised by Sister Not Cister UK.
 The protesters stood with banners,

 posters and placards in front of the Daily Mail entrance and shouted